 The public corporation known as the Vermont State Colleges System was created by statute in 1961.
-The Vermont State Colleges System currently consists of five institutions founded over a span of 200 years.
+The Vermont State Colleges System currently consists of two institutions: Vermont State University and the Community College of Vermont.
+The roots of the legacy institutions that comprise VTSU date back over 200 years.
 Castleton, Johnson, Lyndon and Vermont Tech all started as normal schools between 1787 and 1911 and were under the control of the State Board of Education.
 The Community College of Vermont, a statewide institution, was founded by executive order of Governor Deane Davis in 1975.
-In 2018 Johnson State College and Lyndon State College combined to form Northern Vermont University.
+In 2018 Johnson State College and Lyndon State College combined to form Northern Vermont University and in 2023 Northern Vermont University, along with Castleton University and Vermont Technical College came together to form Vermont State University - a statewide university with campuses at Castleton, Johnson, Lyndon, Randolph, and Williston.